 So who are these superhero supplements for cold and flu season?

 • Vitamin D – Vitamin D is only available when the sun shines on our skin.
 Since it is is needed for everything from immune support to bone health to mental health, not only do we need to supplement Vitamin D, but we need to make sure we are supplementing the CORRECT amount!
 For some people, the standard recommendation of 1000-3000 IUs a day is enough, for some people it’s too much, but for many people it’s not enough!
-There is a blood test that can determine if you are taking the right amount, and this can be done at your next appointment or by purchasing a test kit online here.
+There is a blood test that can determine if you are taking the right amount, and this can be done at your next appointment.

 • Vitamin C – Other animals can produce their own Vitamin C, but as humans we rely on dietary sources such as fruits and veggies to provide us with the recommended daily amount needed to prevent diseases like scurvy.
 Since Vitamin C is needed for everything from bone density to stress and immune response, the daily recommended amount doesn’t scratch the surface when it comes to optimizing levels.
 One way of knowing if you are taking too much Vitamin C is when you notice loose stools – this is called “bowel tolerance” and can be easily corrected by decreasing your daily dosage slightly.
 But for those of you who might be a little constipated, this is often a welcome side effect!